zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/NEB_HiFi_Assembly/NEB_HiFi_Assembly.md

 1. Prior to assembly, generate all the fragments to be assembled - this may be by either synthesis, restriction digest of a plasmid, or PCR.
 Things to note:

-    a.
-Restriction digest - ensure the digest completed by running an aliquot on a gel.
-In my experience, you do NOT need to gel purify the correct sized band - the off-target band will not impede the assembly.
+    - **Restriction digest:** ensure the digest completed by running an aliquot on a gel.
+In our experience, you do NOT need to gel purify the correct sized band - the off-target band will not impede the assembly.
 However, you DO need to inactivate the restriction enzymes.
 Some NEB enzymes can be heat inactivated at 65°C for 20 minutes, but check the specifications of the enzymes to be used.
 If you can’t heat inactivate, you will need to purify using the PCR purification kit.

-    b.
-PCR - use a high-fidelity polymerase from NEB, typically Q5.
+    - **PCR:** use a high-fidelity polymerase from NEB, typically Q5.
 The polymerase you choose should correspond to the polymerase you selected when using the NEBuilder Assembly Tool.
 For these PCR reactions, do 25 μL reactions for 35 cycles, and use the Tm that the Assembly Tool provided (3’ Ta).
 If the combined PCR products make up greater than 1/5 of the final assembly reaction, you should purify the PCR reactions.
 In general, it’s probably better to purify.

 2. Thaw the reaction constituents on ice.
 Use the Qubit dsDNA BR kit to quantify every fragment.

 3. Calculate how the molar amount of each fragment to include.
 See the HiFI assembly manual for details on this calculation, which will change depending on the number for fragments being assembled.
 Use the [NEB Calculator](https://nebiocalculator.neb.com/#!/dsdnaamt) for mass to moles conversions.

-    a.
     Here is an example of two recent reactions:

     | Fragment            | Ratio  | Assembly #1                                         | Assembly #2                                         |
     |---------------------|--------|-----------------------------------------------------|-----------------------------------------------------|